The following professionals lent their expertise to this article:

 What Can You Do After an LPN to BSN?

-Nurse case manager – After a few years of experience as a registered nurse, a nurse can work directly for patients to coordinate the entirety of their medical care.
+Nurse case manager – After a few years of experience as a registered nurse, a nurse can work directly with patients to coordinate the entirety of their medical care.

 Legal consultant – Legal consultants give advice to attorneys (and can testify in court as expert witnesses) as to how a given healthcare process should work.

-Pharmaceutical representative – Prior relationships from work as an LPN will provide an edge when trying to sell drugs for pharmaceutical companies.
+Pharmaceutical representative – Prior experience as an LPN will provide an edge when selling drugs for pharmaceutical companies.

-Nurse educator – Nurse educators can teach the general public about staying healthy and assist individuals in understanding the healthcare system.
+Nurse educator – Nurse educators can teach the general public about staying healthy and help individuals understand the healthcare system.

 Health coach – Someone who has worked in the healthcare field can provide a unique perspective when giving health-related advice to clients.